ministryofjustice/security-guidance/jekyll-baseline/cookies.md

 We use Google Analytics to measure how you use the website, so that we can improve it based on user needs.
-We do not allow Google to use or share the data about how you use this site.

 Google Analytics sets cookies that store anonymised information about: